gifted-24/vim/README.md

 # vim-colorschemes:

 To change the colorscheme of the vim editor:
-- open the `colorscheme.txt` file in  `~/.vim` and choose any of choice
+- Open the `colorscheme.txt` file in  `~/.vim` and choose any of choice

 ```bash
 vi ~/.vim/colorscheme.txt
 ```

-- to change the colorscheme with the one you've picked, open the `~/.vimrc`
+- Open the `~/.vimrc`. you'll find the colorscheme config on `line 23`. simply replace it, save and exit.

 ```bash
 vi ~/.vimrc
 ```

-- you'll find the colorscheme config on `line 23`. simply replace it, save and exit.